Gymnotiformes: Distribution and habitat

 Gymnotiform fishes inhabit freshwater rivers and streams throughout the humid Neotropics, ranging from southern Mexico to northern Argentina.
 They are nocturnal fishes.
-The families Gymnotidae and Hypopomidae are most diverse (numbers of species) and abundant (numbers of individuals) in small nonfloodplain streams and rivers, and in floodplain "floating meadows" of aquatic macrophytes (e.g., Eichornium, the Amazonian water hyacinth).
-Apteronotidae and Sternopygidae are most diverse and abundant in large rivers.
+The families Gymnotidae and Hypopomidae are most diverse (numbers of species) and abundant (numbers of individuals) in small non-floodplain streams and rivers, and in floodplain "floating meadows" of aquatic macrophytes (e.g., Eichornium, the Amazonian water hyacinth).
+On the other hand, families Apteronotidae and Sternopygidae are most diverse and abundant in large rivers.
 Species of Rhamphichthyidae are moderately diverse in all these habitat types.

 Evolution

 Gymnotiformes are among the more derived members of Ostariophysi, a lineage of primary freshwater fishes.
 The only known fossils are from the Miocene about 7 million years ago (Mya) of Bolivia.

 Gymnotiformes has no extant species in Africa.
 This may be because they did not spread into Africa before South America and Africa split, or it may be that they were out-competed by Mormyridae, which are similar in that they also use electrolocation.

 Approximately 150 Mya, the ancestor to modern-day Gymnotiformes and Siluriformes were estimated to have convergently evolved ampullary receptors, allowing for passive electroreceptive capabilities.
 As this characteristic occurred after the prior loss of electroreception among the subclass Neopterygii after having been present in the common ancestor of vertebrates, the ampullary receptors of Gymnotiformes are not homologous with those of other jawed non-teleost species, such as chondricthyans.

 Gymnotiformes and Mormyridae have developed their electric organs and electrosensory systems (ESSs) through convergent evolution.
 As Arnegard et al. (2005) and Albert and Crampton (2005) show, their last common ancestor was roughly 140 to 208 Mya, and at this time they did not possess ESSs.
 Each species of Mormyrus (family: Mormyridae) and Gymnotus (family: Gymnotidae) have evolved a unique waveform that allows the individual fish to identify between species, genders, individuals and even between mates with better fitness levels.
 The differences include the direction of the initial phase of the wave (positive or negative, which correlates to the direction of the current through the electrocytes in the electric organ), the amplitude of the wave, the frequency of the wave, and the number of phases of the wave.